tensorflow/models/im2txt/README.md

 ### Prepare the Training Data

 To train the model you will need to provide training data in native TFRecord format.
-The TFRecord format consists of a set of sharded files containing serialized `tf.SequenceExample` protocol buffers.
+The TFRecord format consists of a set of shared files containing serialized `tf.SequenceExample` protocol buffers.
 Each `tf.SequenceExample` proto contains an image (JPEG format), a caption and metadata such as the image id.